What is Ethical Hacking?

 - Hacking Wireless networks

 Although wireless networks communicate via radio waves, an attacker can easily attack the network from any nearby location.
-These assailants frequently utilize network sniffing to discover the Identifier and patch it up a wireless network.
+These assailants frequently utilize network sniffing to discover the Identifier and patch it up on a wireless network.

 - Social Engineering